 FET college management of information is one of the more critical aspects of its operational capacity.
-In an information age where the collection and storage of data are computerised, Further Education and Training Colleges in South Africa at a Glance in 2010: KwaZulu-Natal: Umgungundlovu FET College

-Information and Communication Technology (ICT) and Management Information Systems (MIS) are often synonymous.
+In an information age where the collection and storage of data are computerised, Information and Communication Technology (ICT) and Management Information Systems (MIS) are often synonymous.
 The FET audit ascertained that in practice the two are indeed inextricably linked - MIS relying entirely on the ICT platform in place in the college.